Most stories that start off like Elizabeth Smart's do not have happy endings.

 They also worried intently about Mary Katherine's well-being.
 Lois remembered thinking, "We can't lose both daughters.
 Because they both had gone through so much.
 And yet we had one with us.
 But she was dealing with and living with the idea that her sister was gone.
 And she was the only one that witnessed that."

-On MSNBC in August 2002, Ed told Dan Abrams that Mary Katherine had told them that she thought the voice of the man who took Elizabeth sounded "familiar."
+On MSNBC in August 2002, Ed told Dan Abrams that Mary Katherine had said that she thought the voice of the man who took Elizabeth sounded "familiar."

 While simultaneously processing thousands of tips and alleged sightings of Elizabeth all over Utah and beyond, police had zeroed in on a suspect, a man with a criminal record named Richard Ricci who had worked as a handyman at the Smart home and had admitted to burglarizing several houses, including theirs.
 He was locked up on a parole violation—but had been out when Elizabeth went missing, and he had put hundreds of unexplained miles on his car between May 30 and June 8.
 He was never charged in Elizabeth's case, however; Ricci ended up dying in prison of a brain hemorrhage on Aug.
 30, 2002, while awaiting trial on the burglary charges.